 Carol Ponton: And you should start getting those now.
 You should decide, I’m going to go out and get all of my medical records.
 I’m going to talk to people who either, if this is your claim, who maybe knew back then, or if it’s a claim for a deceased spouse or relative, then talk about, I noticed they could barely walk because they had peripheral neuropathy in their legs because of diabetes, or I knew they were on dialysis because of their kidney.
 So you should start now getting these.
 Unfortunately, while the VA is supposed to help you obtain these documents, that’s not what we’ve seen.

-Brian Hill: Okay, so if there’s anything we can do to help, please feel free to call us.
+Brian Hill: Okay, so if there’s anything we can do to help, please feel free to contact us to review your claim.